mantidproject/mantid/dev-docs/source/Standards/GUIStandards.rst

 probably started suffering scope creep.
 Can you either create new classes to encapsulate multiple dependencies, or create a new MVP set?

-- You may have an problem with the entry point code for production
+- You may have a problem with the entry point code for production

-Look at the maintenance guide or dev documentation, some interfaces will use a top window view which creates the real instances to inject into it's children.
+Look at the maintenance guide or dev documentation, some interfaces will use a top window view which creates the real instances to inject into its children.
 By keeping it in the view (not model or presenter) we follow the standard, if you can't test it put it in the view.

 Use dependency injection in Python too
 --------------------------------------
-- Should DI in Python too!
+- You should use DI in Python too!
 This will also future proof you for growth too.
 - Use this over patching wherever possible

 Patching can be difficult to get right, resulting in lots of copy and paste